olegkordun/multi-module-camel-mq/README.md

 ![Modules structure](./images/modules.png)

-Functional segregation of modules simplifies creation of new modules.
-E.g. other modules for backend using existing persistent module.
-MQ connection between modules could be provided with just one messaging block.
+Functional segregation of modules simplifies creation of new applications.
+E.g. new application for the backend can use existing persistent module.
+Also MQ connection between modules could be provided with just one messaging block.
 Etc.

 # Integration tests
 Starts embedded Jetty, HSQLDB, ActiveMQ on "mvn verify".